Patreon/platform-documentation/source/includes/_oauth.md

     })
 })
 ```
-Patreon is building an OAuth provider service — the technology that lets you log in to Medium with Twitter, log in to Disqus with Google+, and even log in to Patreon with Facebook.
+Patreon has an OAuth provider service — the technology that lets you log in to Medium with Twitter, log in to Disqus with Google+, and even login to Patreon with Facebook.
 Below, you’ll find a technical process document that explains how to begin integrating with us.
-This document assumes technical competency in HTTP protocols and URL structure, and administrative access & developer control of the server that you wish to integrate with Patreon.
+This document assumes technical competency in HTTP protocols and URL structure,
+and administrative access & developer control of the server that you wish to integrate with Patreon.

 ## Step 1 - Registering Your Client
-To set up, you must first register your client application with us.
-Please visit the [Clients & API Keys](https://www.patreon.com/platform/documentation/clients) page to register one.
+To set up OAuth, you will need to register your client application on the [Clients & API Keys](https://www.patreon.com/platform/documentation/clients) page.
 ## Step 2 - Making the Log In Button
 > Request [2]